Podiatrist explaining Orthotic Therapy to a patient

 Orthotic therapy can benefit a lot of people, whether you’re dealing with specific chronic foot conditions or just looking for extra comfort in your day-to-day life or at your job.
 Let’s talk about who might benefit from this:

-• People with foot deformities or issues like plantar fasciitis, flat feet, high arches, bunions, hammertoes, or neuromas.
+• People with foot deformities or issues like plantar fasciitis, heel spurs, flat feet, high arches, bunions, hammertoes, or neuromas.

 • Athletes and runners often use orthotics to help prevent injuries, improve their performance, and address any biomechanical problems they might have.